phylotastic/datelifedocker/README.md

 To stop serving, type `Ctrl + c` or `exit`

   <li> 2.4.
-To explore the contents of the DateLife docker image on terminal, you can do:
+To explore the contents of the DateLife Docker image on terminal, you can do:
   </li><br>

 ```shell